kiesun01/ticket-lifestyle/README.md

 <h2>Environments and Technologies Used</h2>

-- Microsoft Azure (Virtual Machines/Compute)
+- Microsoft Azure: Utilized for Virtual Machines and compute resources
-- Remote Desktop
+- Remote Desktop: For managing and accessing the virtual machines.
-- Internet Information Services (IIS)
+- Internet Information Services (IIS): Acts as the web server hosting osTicket.

 <h2>Operating Systems Used </h2>

 - Windows 10</b> (21H2)